 Alzheimer’s disease (AD) is a very complex condition that is always fatal.
-It manifests initially with marked memory failure and lapses in judgement, but as it progresses, it also has a devastating effect on higher brain functions that many people take for granted.
-In the later stages of the disease, balance and coordination as well as autonomic functions like heart rate, breathing, digestion and sleep cycles are severely affected.
+It manifests initially with marked memory loss and lapses in judgement, but as it progresses, it also has a devastating effect on higher brain functions that many people take for granted.
+In late-stage Alzheimer’s disease, balance and coordination as well as autonomic functions like heart rate, breathing, digestion and sleep cycles are severely affected.

-In the final stage, patients will be unable to perform the tasks that keep their bodies alive and functioning.
-Neurological damage and muscle weakness cause patients to lose the ability to coordinate even simple movements.
+In the final stage, patients are unable to perform the tasks that keep their bodies alive and functioning.
+Neurological damage and muscle weakness cause dementia patients to lose the ability to coordinate even simple movements.
 Eventually, they are unable to walk, communicate, maintain control of their bladder and bowels, feed themselves, chew, and swallow food without significant assistance and careful supervision.
-The later stages can be both emotionally and physically taxing not only for patients themselves, but also for their family caregivers.
+The later stages of Alzheimer’s disease can be both emotionally and physically taxing not only for patients themselves, but also for their family caregivers.
 At this point, if the subject has not already been discussed, family members may wish to consider hospice care for their loved one.

-A lack of self-awareness and self-care, prolonged confinement to a bed, feeding failure, inability to receive proper nutrition and dehydration are all factors in the development of other life-threatening health conditions.
-While brain damage associated with AD is the driving force behind the patient’s decline and incapacitation, these secondary illnesses and conditions are ultimately responsible for causing the patient’s decline and death.
-Complications from Alzheimer’s disease are commonly cited as such on death certificates.
-Because of this, deaths with a primary cause of Alzheimer’s disease and other forms of dementia are seriously underreported.
-This is especially true since dementia can go unnoticed as it progresses slowly over the course of many years.
-Furthermore, a significant number of patients never receive an official neurological diagnosis while alive or after passing.
+A lack of self-awareness and self-care, prolonged confinement to a bed, feeding failure, inability to receive proper nutrition and dehydration are all factors in the development of other life-threatening health conditions in dementia patients.
+While brain damage associated with AD is the driving force behind the patient’s cognitive decline and incapacitation, these secondary illnesses and conditions are ultimately responsible for causing the patient’s physical decline and death.

-The most prevalent cause of death in dementia patients is a secondary infection, commonly pneumonia.
+The leading cause of death in Alzheimer’s patients is a secondary infection, commonly pneumonia.
 Bacterial infections could be easily remedied with a course of antibiotics in healthy individuals.
-However, advanced AD patients are usually too frail and immunocompromised to fight bacterial infections, even with the assistance of these drugs.
+However, seniors with advanced dementia are usually too frail and immunocompromised to fight bacterial infections, even with the assistance of these drugs.
 Infections often return after treatment, and many patients or their family members make the decision to forgo aggressive treatment options and/or resuscitation efforts that may cause pain and discomfort for only a short-term benefit.